davidbau/seedrandom/README.md

 * Version 2.4.2 adds an implementation of Baagoe's very fast Alea PRNG.
 * Version 2.4.3 ignores nodejs crypto when under browserify.
 * Version 2.4.4 avoids strict mode problem with global this reference.
-* Version 3.0.0 removes Math.seedrandom global for nodejs users.
+* Version 3.0.0 removes Math.seedrandom for require('seedrandom') users.

 The standard ARC4 key scheduler cycles short keys, which means that seedrandom('ab') is equivalent to seedrandom('abab') and 'ababab'.